Working in Spain – an expat’s job guide (of sorts)

 That means they probably won’t hire you (at least in a Spanish company) without an in-person interview.
 Maybe you can do the preliminary interviews on Skype or over the phone, but at some point, they’re gonna want to see your smiling visage.

-All that can make it difficult to find a job with a company in Spain while staying home – although you can try.
+All that can make it difficult to find a job with a company in Spain while staying in your home country – although you can try.

 You can also poke around on Linkedin, or check out some relevant expat groups on Facebook (just search for them – every big city has one).

-Spain’s work culture might not be what you’re used to
+Well, Spain’s work culture might not be what you’re used to back home.

 He wants to be fired, so he can get his severance package and spend a while on unemployment.